harshmittal2210/just-the-docs/docs/bikes/Choose_Bike.md

 - **Budget**: Rough Idea, more we'll talk later
 - **Max Running Cost**: Service Cost + Avg Petrol + Minor Repairs + Insurance
 - **Basic Features**: Bluetooth, Display Type, Riding Modes etc.
-- **Deal breakers**: Any thing if not there then you will not even consider it.
+- **Deal breakers**: Anything that is not there then you will not even consider it.
-- **Great to Have**: Any thing extra that will be cherry on top.
+- **Great to Have**: Anything extra that will be the cherry on top.
 - **Safety**: Stability, Tyre Types, Break Types
-- **Max Speed**: Mostly for travelers and racing enthusiast.
+- **Max Speed**: Mostly for travelers and racing enthusiasts.

 Obviously there are other things to consider as well but we'll come into each one of them.